sergey-sobolev/stompest/README.markdown

 Commands layer
 --------------
 * Transport and client agnostic.
-* Full-featured implementation of all STOMP 1.0 and 1.1 client commands.
+* Full-featured implementation of all STOMP client commands.
-* Client-side handling of STOMP 1.0 and 1.1 commands received from the broker.
+* Client-side handling of STOMP commands received from the broker.
 * Stateless and simple function API.

 Session layer